openeggbert/mind-net/CONTRIBUTING.md

 - [ ] &map_id={}&term_id={}
 - [ ] dictionary_term - new column repetition bool default 1
 - [ ] Search Term - should also use the table dictionary_term_alias
+- [ ] Multi-language - translate English text, which is not yet translated
+- [ ] New cron job: delete terms with status Deleted

 ### Plugin Slipbox
 - [ ] Table map: add new column position